Navratri 2019 Song Of The Day: Kamariya From Mitron Adds More Fun To Your Dandiya Nights!

 Navratri 2019 Song Of The Day: Get Ready To Groove To Odhani From Made In China

 The peppy dance number has vocals by Darshan Raval and is composed by DJ Chetas and Lijo George.
-We bet you won't get enough of the hook-step performed by the lead pair, Jackky and Kritika; all thanks to Mudassar Khan's choreography.
+We bet you won't get enough of the hook step performed by the lead pair, Jackky and Kritika; all thanks to Mudassar Khan's choreography.

 Shot in Sidhpur in Gujarat in just one day, 'Kamariya' is a perfect blend of traditional Gujarati folk music with a contemporary hip-hop feel to it.
 The song suddenly breaks into a catchy rap, where Jackky Bhagnani is trying to woo Kritika Kamra.